juhasipo/JMobster/README.markdown

 ### Field Annotation Writer

-Field annotation writers are a storage for annotarion processors.
+Field annotation writers are a storage for annotation processors.
 This annotation write is configured to contain all required annotation processors and it contains the logic for generating the validation for the target framework.
-The base implementation contains the processor mangament, but the extended class has to implement the field annotation writing locic.
+The base implementation contains the processor management, but the extended class has to implement the field annotation writing logic.

 As an example, here is the _writeValidatorsForField_ method from Backbone implementation: